SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/placeorderresponseinfo.md

 ## Url

-An optional URL; if non-blank then the GUI will navigate to this soprotocol: or http(s): as the final operation of the PlaceOrder.
+An optional URL.
+If non-blank, the GUI will navigate to this soprotocol: or HTTP(s): as the final operation of the PlaceOrder.